Malaysia enforces ban on social media accounts for children younger than 16 - WTOP News

 Other countries including Australia,Brazil and Indonesia have introduced or announced age-based restrictions or requirements for children’s access to social media.
 Countries including Britain, France, Spain, Denmark, Thailand and South Korea are also studying or developing similar approaches.

-Malaysia’s Communications and Multimedia Commission said the rules are not intended to prevent children from accessing the internet or digital technology.
-Instead it set expectations for service providers to address online harms and ensure age-appropriate safeguards are in place.
+The regulator said the rules are not intended to prevent children from accessing digital technology.

-“These measures help strengthen the protection of children in the online environment, while providing added reassurance to parents in navigating increasingly complex digital risks,” the regulator said in a statement last month.
+“These measures help strengthen the protection of children in the online environment, while providing added reassurance to parents in navigating increasingly complex digital risks,” it has said.

-Platforms will be required to introduce safety-by-design features, including protections against manipulative design that encourages compulsive use, and take action against underage accounts and harmful content.
+Platforms are required to improve user safety, discourage excessive use and take action against underage accounts and harmful content.

 Technology companies have yet to detail how they will comply with Malaysia’s new requirements.